eclipse-tractusx/sig-architecture/docs/decision-records/0001_identity-hub_and_issuer-service.md

 The relevant components from upstream developments will be used as standard dependencies in the Tractus-X distributions, which reduces necessary efforts concerning development, testing and maintenance significantly.

-## Possible alternatives

-Theoretically, it would be possible to continue development of the `ssi-credential-issuer` component until all of the aforementioned drawbacks are addressed.
-However, doing so would amount to an almost complete rewrite of the application due to significant architectural differences, while additionally suffering from the following drawbacks:

-- duplicate all development and testing efforts around DCP that are _already implemented upstream,_ specifically:
-  - JSON-LD algorithms (Note that this has nothing to do with the proof type of credentials, JSON-LD is simply required by the DCP endpoints.)
-  - cryptographic utilities, keys, signatures
-  - all model classes, support for VC DataModel 1.1 _and_ 2.0
-  - credential status list services
-  - a generic credential generation framework
-- devise, implement and test a complete extensibility framework
-- implement, test, and maintain an admin API to be consumed by portal

-Given the development and maintenance efforts that would be necessary, refactoring the `ssi-credential-issuer` is not a viable alternative.